Family Life and Found Portraiture

 What is documentary family photography?

 It’s a low-key, schedule-friendly approach to photographing your family in your home and community.
 It’s you, me, and a camera.
 Just hanging out.
 There’s no need to subtract time from your already busy schedule.
 There’s no need to coordinate outfits, contort yourself into an uncomfortable pose, or conjure up an artificial smile.
 A personal favorite: there’s no need to clean house!
 Unless that’s your thing.
 More importantly, there’s no need to be anyone other than your genuine self.
 You be you.
-Do what you normally do throughout the course of your day and I’ll photograph the organic, un-orchestrated moments that make your life uniquely yours.
+Do what you normally do throughout the course of a day, and I’ll photograph the organic, un-orchestrated moments that make your life uniquely yours.

 Why children and families?